xvi-xv-xii-ix-xxii-ix-xiv/ubuntu-dev-setup/README.md

-# Ubuntu Developer Setup
+# 🐧 Ubuntu Developer Setup for Beginners

-📘 A comprehensive step-by-step guide to install and configure Ubuntu for development purposes.
-Suitable for fresh installs on personal laptops or desktops.
-Includes language toolchains, IDEs, Docker, virtualization, hardware tools (e.g. STM32), and much more.
+This is a step-by-step guide for setting up a fresh Ubuntu-based development environment from scratch.
+It is aimed at **beginner developers**, and covers everything from OS installation and essential tools to language runtimes, IDEs, and developer utilities.

+✅ Suitable for Ubuntu 22.04 and 24.04
+💡 Designed for software engineers, system programmers, and hobbyists starting with Linux development.

 ---